-American marketing expert Carla Johnson has a ready gauge to determine how prepared companies are to be creative and promote fresh ideas to help their customers.
+American marketing expert Carla Johnson has a ready gauge to determine how prepared companies are to be innovative, creative and promote fresh ideas to help their customers.

 “I think there are two kinds of companies,” Johnson says.
 “There are companies that innovate, which are very much B2B companies.
 They have an amazing product, amazing service or whatever it is.
 They focus on tweaking that, iterating that, making sure it’s the best product it can be.
 Then there are companies that are innovative.
 They look at how they can serve their customers better.
 How can we remove complexity?

 “If you’re in a company that innovates, and you ask somebody in marketing, IT or finance about doing something different to serve customers better, they stop and look at you and say, ‘we have a team for innovation’ or ‘that’s not my job’ or ‘I’m not smart enough to do it’.
 But in a company that’s truly innovative, they believe everybody has a responsibility for new ideas.”

 Johnson is a speaker and seven-time author, including Experiences: The 7th Era of Marketing, which she wrote with content expert Robert Rose.
 As chief experience officer at Denver-based consultancy Type A Communications, she has worked with some of the world’s biggest brands, including American Express, Dell, Western Union and the US Army Corps of Engineers, to promote corporate storytelling and help clarify their collective purpose.
 One of her missions is to get large and small businesses – particularly their marketing teams – to become more creative and innovative.